FuelRats/api.fuelrats.com/README.md

 Install all of the required Node modules:

     cd api.fuelrats.com
+    npm install webpack@^2.1.0-beta
+    npm install -g grunt-cli
     npm install

+Make sure that you have created the databases required:

+    su postgres
+    psql -c 'CREATE DATABASE fuelrats;' -U postgres psql -c 'CREATE DATABASE fuelratsTest;' -U postgres psql -c 'CREATE USER fuelrats;' -U postgres psql -c "ALTER USER fuelrats PASSWORD 'fuelrats';" -U postgres exit

+And if you want to use a different username or password, you can use them instead and set the new ones in your `config.json`

 Now start the server!

     npm run dev

-This will ensure that Mongo is running as a service and start the API itself on either port 8080 or whatever port you've set in `config.json`.
+This will ensure that Postgres is running as a service and start the API itself on either port 8080 or whatever port you've set in `config.json`.

 ### Common Problems

-#### "Error: No Living connections"

-Elasticsearch isn't running.
-Refer to the [Running Without Vagrant](#without-vagrant) section.
-Elasticsearch also requires Java.

 #### "Missing indexes" or an empty object is returned